-However, even if the MOU was questioned from all these fronts, the National Congress ratified it on February 27, 2013, as Law 26.843.
-After its ratification, Memoria Activa and its allies abstained from either supporting or criticizing the MOU, even if they had doubts regarding its efficiency, they thought that it would not damage the investigations.
-However, after the Israelian government denounced the MOU, DAIA and AMIA filed a judicial action challenging the constitutionality of the memorandum.
+supporting or criticizing the MOU, even if they had doubts regarding its efficiency, they thought that it would not damage the investigations.
+After the Israeli government denounced the MOU, DAIA and AMIA filed a judicial action challenging the constitutionality of the memorandum.
 Memoria Activa decided not to join this litigation.

 Subsequently, this judicial action would lead to the annulment of the MOU in 2015 through a decision of the Federal Chamber of Criminal Appeals.
-By this time, it had also become evident that the Iranian Legislative Power would not ratify the MOU; which meant that the agreement was not able to be executed.
+By this time, it had also become evident that the Iranian Legislative Power would not ratify the MOU, which meant that the agreement was not able to be executed.